shubham1592/NOTED/README.md

-# noted
+# Noted

-A Note taking app
+A simple Note taking app developed in FLutter-Firebase environment implementing all CRUD applications using cloud (Firestore)

 ## Getting Started